 We are fortunate in Australia, to have so many wonder and colourful species of Birds to photograph.
 Our 3-Day tour of the Capertee Valley Bird Trail is all about immersing ourselves in Bird Photography.

-Capertee Valley Bird Trail Tour:
+Capertee Valley Bird Photography Workshop:

-Our Capertee Valley Bird Photography Tour will see us travelling along the Capertee Valley Bird Trail, a roadside journey with 19 designated bird locations.
+Our Capertee Valley Bird Photography Workshop will see us travelling along the Capertee Valley Bird Trail, a roadside journey with 19 designated bird locations.
 You can download a copy of the Capertee Valley Map & Guide to Bird Watching, which we will be using for our tour by clicking on the link - Download Map

 From here we will make our way to our accomodation in Kandos where we can enjoy a meal and perhaps a glass of wine.
 Of course we can also find a bit of time for photo-editing and sharing our images from the day.